DWethmar/atami/README.md

 - [x] Api versioning: https://restfulapi.net/versioning/
 - [ ] Full text search for messages https://www.postgresql.org/docs/9.5/textsearch.html
 - [ ] Move create_at, updated_at and UID(?) set logic to service.
-  - Later we can create a service that can insert data with old dates for testing.
-- [ ] create Channel?
-Or other name
 - [ ] Verify email for users
 - [x] Add user to context
 - [ ] check if test with db actually works by running it locally